moorepants/dissertation/delftbicycle.rst

 The steer sensor, a simple rotary potentiometer, was mounted with a design that is fairly universal for different bicycle designs, :ref:`Figure 14
 <figSteerSensor>`.
-It offers axial adjustability and belt tension.
+It offers axial adjust ability and belt tension.
 The pulley
 diameters were chosen for +/- 45 degrees of steering angle corresponding to about +/- 168 degrees of potentiometer angle.
 I originally designed it with a cord type belt, but it was later switched to a timing belt due to our worry about it slipping.
-I'm not 100% that belt slipping did not happen and could affect the data we collected.
+I'm not 100% that belt slip did not occur and this could affect the data we collected.
 Integrating the steer rate from the rate gyros or differentiating the potentiometer steer angle and comparing the results to the other sensor is a way to check.
 I examined one run and did not find belt slip.